Transform the everyday humble carrot into a spectacular side with this easy, make-ahead Honey Maple Roasted Carrots

-And if you’re looking for delicious sides that aren’t the same-old, same-old, I’ve got one other idea for you and you can use your new-found pomegranate skills with this one too!
+Oh, and if you’re looking for delicious sides that aren’t the same-old, same-old, I’ve got another delicious idea for you.
+You can use your new-found pomegranate skills with this one too!
 Roasted Brown Sugar-Curry Butternut Squash, it’s another winner!

 These are like candy; everyone always wants second helpings!
 This recipe definitely transforms everyday lowly carrot into something spectacular!